-- Program and Service Audits are completed including annual full file reviews and topic specific reviews (i.e. review of assignments of benefits, evidence verification, etc.) on a monthly basis - Financial re-assessments are scheduled and completed every 24 months on all cases which included full reviews and all required third-party checks - Third Party Checks are completed as required - Checklists and Job Aids have been developed and available for all staff for a number of activities including: intake and application, third party checks, file transfers, file transfers to ODSP.
-Checklists are reviewed and completed by CSW's - All deferrals from participation in an action plan are re0viewed as the expectation is to have over 95% participants with action plans - Requirements for participation is expected in all cases except where the CSW has determined that participation may be deferred.
+- Program and Service Audits are completed including annual full file reviews and topic specific reviews (i.e. review of assignments of benefits, evidence verification, etc.) on a monthly basis. - Financial re-assessments are scheduled and completed every 24 months on all cases which included full reviews and all required third-party checks. - Third Party Checks are completed as required. - Checklists and Job Aids have been developed and available for all staff for a number of activities including: intake and application, third party checks, file transfers, file transfers to ODSP.
+Checklists are reviewed and completed by CSW's. - All deferrals from participation in an action plan are reviewed as the expectation is to have over 95% participants with action plans. - Requirements for participation is expected in all cases except where the CSW has determined that participation may be deferred.
 The expectation is for the AP to meet the participant where they are and therefore it is expected that an AP can be created to support the participant.
 If a deferral is granted, the details on the follow up will be included in the notes detailing reason for the deferral and providing milestones that will support the removal of the deferral and will include a date for follow up.
-The CSW will continue to work with the participant to support their ability to participate and offer resources and supports. - Expectation that 100% of all Eligibility Verification Process cases are assigned within 15 days and 90% of their cases are completed within 60 days.
-We have had staff capacity issues in 2023 that have affected our ability to meet our performance expectations.
-This will be addressed in 2024. - Eligibility Verification Process is currently assigned to a single staff member.
-This process is under review in 2024 as the vacancy for this work created pressures and issues in 2023 and 2024.
-Management is working with the Program Integrity team to provide training and will redistribute the responsibility for EVP to all CSW's which will ensure coverage to meet our performance expectations. - All cases are reviewed to determine that the approprate overpayment rate is applied - Each overpayment is reviewed by each CSW to determine suitability for the application of the 10% recovery rate.
+The CSW will continue to work with the participant to support their ability to participate and offer resources and supports. - Expectation that 100% of all Eligibility Verification Process cases are assigned within 15 days and 90% of their cases are completed within 60 days. - Eligibility Verification Process is currently assigned to a single staff member. - All cases are reviewed to determine that the approprate overpayment rate is applied - Each overpayment is reviewed by each CSW to determine suitability for the application of the 10% recovery rate.
 For all overpayments that were a result of any fraudulent activity, as a result of reimbursements or income received, the standard rate will apply.
 CSW's have the discretion to apply the 5% rate if the overpayment meets the definition of undue hardship.
 The 5% rate is also applied to all overpayments as a result of administrative errors.